Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	2. Auto fill up date information when generating announcement -- finished
 	3. Add index auto generated function by counting the number of announcement -- finished
+	4. Create individual folder by announcement id for each announcement -- finished
 	# Change
 	1. No longer use bright function on item selection, use border instead